Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 4. npm i bcryptjs = used for running the hashsed password and also can be added as salt and install bcrypt package.
 5. npm i colors = to see the methodwise error in terminal and install color package.
 6. npm i jsonwebtoken = used to install JSON web token in the project.
+7. npm i cookie-parser = to read we need cookie parser.
+So we installed this package.

 ## Usage